the glossary of terms

 The glossary of all things prenatal diagnosis

-There is currently 1 word in this directory beginning with the letter D.
+There are currently 2 words in this directory beginning with the letter D.

 diagnostic test